Finish Organization Setup

 • Ink Registration if you track inks used on bookings

-4. Create Your First Booking
+4. Test The First Booking Workflow

-Create a booking by:
+Go to Calendar, then create a booking by:

 • Dragging on the calendar